andrej-kutny/nhl26-line-combos/docs/FRONTEND_INTEGRATION.md

 # Frontend Integration Guide

-This guide explains how to connect your frontend application to the API.
+This guide explains how to connect frontend application to the API.

 **Target frontend**: Angular v21